billmoling/optionscanner/README.md

   --market-data DELAYED_FROZEN
 ```

-The command automatically launches the `ib-gateway` service from the compose file before running the scanner.
+The command automatically launches (or reuses) the `ib-gateway` service from the compose file before running the scanner on your host.
 Adjust `--market-data` if your IBKR account permits real-time feeds.

 ### 3. Scheduled Docker run

-Run the scanner continuously on the configured schedule while managing the IBKR Gateway container lifecycle for you.
+Run the scanner continuously on the configured schedule while keeping the `ib-gateway` container alive in the background.

 ```bash
 python main.py --run-mode docker-scheduled --config config.yaml
 ```

 Scheduled run times are controlled via the `schedule` section of `config.yaml`.
-The process stays alive and sleeps between runs based on the configured time window.
+The process stays alive on the host, restarts the gateway container if it fails, and sleeps between runs based on the configured window.

 ### CLI reference